 God puts the bricks of the Church together through a state of maturity with

-mortar between each brick that represents the anointing.
+mortar between them, signifying the anointing.
 Paul reiterates the

 Spirit.
 When a person is born-again there are two spirits involved, the spirit

-of the man and the Spirit of God who meshes with our spirit to become one
+of the man and the Spirit of God who mesh to become one

 6-17).
 So

-sense that multiple spirits are coming together to become one.
+sense that the spirit of man and the Spirit of God come together to become one.
 Paul wanted the

 Philippians to become one Spirit, and the only way to do that is to have one